-But why an over-the-ear microphone?
+Why an over-the-ear microphone?

-When things started to get really serious with my ceremonies, I wanted to try to find a solution that I could mic up the officiant, and barring things like capturing audio for a videographer, have it be all that I would need to capture the officiant and couple’s voices.
-Now I did have the stock Sennheiser ME-2 lapel microphone that came with my Sennheiser G3 lav pack kit (now superseded by the G4 model) but it would seem even with the best placement, the officiant would move their head around enough that capturing a consistent voice was a challenge along with the bustling of any religious attire that may get draped over the mic.
-Add to that in some cases the distance between the couple and the officiant would be great enough that it was difficult capturing their voices with much clarity before blowing out the gain and getting feedback.
+When things started to get really serious with my ceremonies, I wanted to try to find a solution that I could mic up the officiant and also serve as a secondary pickup of the couple’s voices.
+I did have the stock Sennheiser ME-2 lapel microphone that came with my Sennheiser G3 lav pack kit (now superseded by the G4 model).
+It would seem even with the best placement, the officiant would move their head around enough that capturing a consistent voice was a challenge along with the bustling of any religious attire that may get draped over the mic.
+I knew that the concept of the over-the-ear microphone was going to be an important addition to my arsenal.
+But which one?
+All signs pointed to the Countryman e6.

 The Countryman e6

 After a bit of exhaustive research, I started to gravitate towards the Countryman e6 and while I found a lot of positive reviews on it, I did stumble across a few negative reviews as well.
 On the positive side, the sheer size of the e6 (and it’s lavalier cousin b6) is incredibly small but in order to get some really great sound out of it, I had to spend a little time ringing it out and adjusting the EQ curves to really get the best performance out of it.
 That is not a negative thing, you should do this with any mic, but keeping it totally flat will likely result in a disappointing experience.